UnsafePointer/fansabisu/README.md

 ## Building

-This project doesn't use any dependency manager so just open the `FanSabisu.xcodeproj` and building should work as long as the Xcode version supports the Swift 3.0.
+This project doesn't use any dependency manager so just open the `FanSabisu.xcodeproj` and building should work as long as the Xcode version supports the Swift 3.0 and you provide the [missing sensitive information files](https://github.com/Ruenzuo/fansabisu/blob/master/.gitignore#L3-L4).

 ## License